Detrital zircon geochronology

-Detrital zircon geochronology is the science of analyzing the age of zircons deposited within a specific sedimentary unit by examining their inherent radioisotopes, most commonly the uranium–lead ratio.
+Detrital zircon geochronology is a scientific technique for understanding the age and provenance of sedimentary deposits.
+To determine the age of zircons deposited within a specific sedimentary unit, mass spectrometry is used to measure the abundance of radioisotopes in the grains, most commonly the uranium–lead ratio.
 Zircon is a common accessory or trace mineral constituent of most granite and felsic igneous rocks.
 Due to its hardness, durability and chemical inertness, zircon persists in sedimentary deposits and is a common constituent of most sands.
 Zircons contain trace amounts of uranium and thorium and can be dated using several modern analytical techniques.

 Detrital zircon geochronology has become increasingly popular in geological studies from the 2000s mainly due to the advancement in radiometric dating techniques.
 Detrital zircon age data can be used to constrain the maximum depositional age, determine provenance, and reconstruct the tectonic setting on a regional scale.

 Detrital zircon

 Origin

 Detrital zircons are part of the sediment derived from weathering and erosion of pre-existing rocks.
 Since zircons are heavy and highly resistant at Earth's surface, many zircons are transported, deposited and preserved as detrital zircon grains in sedimentary rocks.